 So you want to become an Australian War Memorial Voluntary Guide!

-The Australian War Memorial’s long tradition of enhancing our visitor experience through tours showcasing the Memorial’s galleries and telling the story of Australia’s wartime experience commenced over 40 years ago.
-With more than 100 active volunteers, the Australian War Memorial Voluntary Guides provide world-class service 364 days a year, delivering up to 16 free tours each day.
+The Australian War Memorial’s long tradition of enhancing our visitor experience through tours showcasing the Memorial’s galleries and telling the story of Australia’s wartime experience commenced over 45 years ago.
+With more than 70 active volunteers, the Australian War Memorial Voluntary Guides provide world-class service 364 days a year and is currently delivering up to 6 free tours each day.
 Due to the ongoing development project, and Covid-19 restrictions at the Memorial, our tour numbers are limited.
 We envisage tours increasing soon and will certainly expand into new and exciting gallery spaces in the future.

 Extensive training is required to provide successful applicants with the tools needed to deliver an exceptional visitor experience.
 Accordingly, the Memorial conducts only one recruitment process for voluntary guides each year.
 Formal training commences in late February and concludes mid-July, with a further self-directed component running for an additional three to four months afterwards.